A formal theory of experimentation: Experiments

-It is possible for the environment to record a piece of information about the system at one point, and then later forget it, so that it is not ultimately reflected in the experimental outcome.
-This leads ambiguity of the type discussed above; should the outcome be understood to be as $A\bigcup B$ or as $A\: or\: B$ (or as something distinct from either)?
+It is possible for the environment to record a piece of information about the system at one time, and then later ``forget'' it, so that it is not ultimately reflected in the experimental outcome.
+This would lead to ambiguity as to how to describe the final outcome.
+For example, if at time $\lambda$ the environment records whether the system is in region $A$, $B$, or $C$, but by the end of the experiment, the final environmental state can only reveal whether the system was in region $A\bigcup B$ or $C$, should the first outcome be understood to be ``$A\bigcup B$'' (intrinsic uncertainty), or ``$A\:or\:B$'' (extrinsic uncertainty), or something distinct from either?